cleary/ansible-tidalcycles/README.md

 # ansible
-ansible playbooks/roles for installing various bits and pieces in Ubuntu Linux (primarily, it may be trivial to port it to other distros).
-I tend to track current releases, so don't expect support for versions older than current (but checkout older code!)
+ansible playbooks/roles for installing various linux DAW tools on ubuntu >= 20.04

+Presently, this exists to simplify the Tidal Cycles live coding environment install, with multiple playbooks supporting common editors used in Tidal (vscode, atom, vim).

 # usage:
 This repository is now using git-submodules for roles, so use the following clone command: